 The following 7th Circuit Court of Appeals opinion was posted after IL deadline on Wednesday:

-Appeal from the United States District Court for the Northern District of Indiana, Hammond Division.
-Judge James T. Moody.
+Appeal from the United States District Court for the Northern District of Indiana, South Bend Division.
+Chief Judge Jon E. DeGuilio.

 Indiana Court of Appeals